 Beyond the curriculum all students have the opportunity to compete in sport and participate in other activities that are designed to build character, develop confidence and social skills as well as physical skills and ability.

-We offer a wide ranging extra-curricular programme of sports and activities from basketball to weightlifting, trampolining to cheerleading.
+We offer a wide ranging extra-curricular programme of sports and activities from basketball to boxing, trampolining to cricket.